SalomePlatform/smesh/doc/salome/gui/SMESH/input/diagonal_inversion_of_elements.rst

 		  :align: center

 	.. centered::
-		"The selected edge"
+		The selected edge

 	.. image:: ../images/image36.jpg
 		  :align: center

 	.. centered::
-		"The inverted edge"
+		The inverted edge

 **See Also** a sample TUI Script of a :ref:`tui_diagonal_inversion` operation.